Diane Donnelly, MEd -- Director

 Denise Malloy, MEd, JD -- Pre-Med Advisor, Pre-Law Advisor, Academic Advisor

 Denise Malloy brings a diverse background to her position as an academic advisor in the University Studies department.
 She received a BS in Education, a MEd in Counseling and a JD from the University of Louisville.
 Prior to entering law school, Denise was a Peace Corps Volunteer in Western Samoa.
 In law school, she reignited her passion for writing.
 Denise’s essays and articles have appeared in national and regional publications.
 A compilation of her humor columns was recently published.
-Denise feels extremely fortunate to live, work and play in Big Sky Country with her husband, two teenaged boys and her dogs.
+Denise feels extremely fortunate to live, work and play in Big Sky Country with her husband, two teenage boys and her dogs.

-Kathleen de Onis, MA -- Academic Advisor
+Joe Barr, MA -- Academic Advisor

 Sheila Gilbertson, MEd -- Academic Advisor